Game guide

 For the English mode, words covering the most frequent letters are best.
 "CRANE", "SLATE" or "ADIEU" cover common vowels and frequent consonants.
 The goal isn't to guess on the first attempt — it's to eliminate as many letters as possible.

 Your second word should use completely different letters from the first (except confirmed greens).
-If the first was "CRANE" and you got no matches, the second could be "STUMP" or "BOILY" to cover more letters.
+If the first was "CRANE" and you got no matches, the second could be "STUMP", "MOIST", "TOILS" or "FOIST" to cover more letters.

 Yellow letters are the key.
 You must place them in a different position from where they appeared (because you confirmed they are NOT there).
 And you know they're in the word, so your next attempt must include them in another position.